-Try these pork belly burnt ends and your family will certainly give you mouthwatering thank you’s many times over.
+Try these smoked pork belly burnt ends and your family will certainly give you mouthwatering thank you’s many times over.
 So if you’re looking for a tasty game day treat that you can make on your smoker, you’re in the right place.

 Smoked Pork Belly Burnt Ends

 Most people think of brisket when they hear “burnt ends” – but what if you could have the same thing taste like pork?
-Enter Pork Belly Burnt Ends.
+Enter pork belly burnt ends.
 The pork belly packs a ton of great flavor (it is, after all, where bacon comes from!) so it is the best candidate for burnt ends.

 Start with a skin-off pork belly, and cut it into 1 1/2 inch cubes.
 Keep in mind that, like all meat, the cubes will lose some of their size while cooking, so you want to cut them a bit oversized to account for that.

 You can use any rub you like – use a basic rub, your home blend, or one of the fancier ones that are sold out there.

 Place all of the burnt ends on a cooking rack, without them actually touching, so they can develop a bark.
 Place the burnt ends on the smoker to cook over indirect heat.

-Then pull of the smoker, and move the burnt ends to a disposable aluminium pan.
-Get 1 cup of brown sugar, a good drizzle of honey, and 1 stick of butter (cut in to pieces) and spread them over the pork belly burnt ends.
+Then pull of the smoker, and move the burnt ends to a disposable aluminum pan.
+Get 1 cup of brown sugar, a good drizzle of honey, and 1 stick of butter (cut in to pieces) and spread them over the pork belly pieces.
 Cover the pan with some foil and place back on the smoker for another hour or until they become tender.

 Finally, simply serve on a platter alongside some sauce, and have everyone asking for more!